List of MythBusters cast members: Jamie Hyneman

 Jamie Hyneman is a main cast member on MythBusters, along with Adam Savage.
 His demeanor on the show is calm, logical and no-nonsense, in stark contrast to Savage's more animated, impulsive and energetic persona.
 The two often have very different ideas for performing experiments and building devices.
-Hyneman's ideas tend to be more simple and he prefers to reduce a solution to its most basic form.
+Hyneman's ideas tend to be simpler, and he prefers to reduce a solution to its most basic form.
 These two experts have competed when testing myths.

 In numerous interviews, both Jamie and Adam have said that one of the reasons for the show's success is their differences.
-They have a mutual respect for each other's work, however they do not have a social relationship outside the show.
+They have a mutual respect for each other's work.
+However, they do not have a social relationship outside the show.
 In a 2015 interview, they said their arguments were part of early seasons, but they worked to have such occasions reduced on-camera.

 Adam Savage

 Adam Savage has been involved in MythBusters since its creation.
 Savage's demeanor on MythBusters is animated and energetic, providing a foil to Jamie Hyneman's more reserved straight man persona.

 Savage and Hyneman were the only hosts of the show for the first season of MythBusters.
 Starting with the second season, members of Hyneman's staff were introduced and began to appear regularly in episodes; Kari Byron, Tory Belleci and welder Scottie Chapman appeared in the second season.
 In the third season, Chapman was replaced by Grant Imahara, a robot builder and model maker.